-On April 17, 2014, the Company completed the acquisition of Value Lighting Inc. and certain affiliates ("Value Lighting"), a supplier of lighting solutions to the multifamily residential market.
+On April 17, 2014, the Company completed the acquisition of Value Lighting Inc. and certain of its affiliates ("Value Lighting"), a supplier of lighting solutions to the multifamily residential market.
 Value Lighting is headquartered in Marietta, Georgia with facilities in Marietta, Georgia, Dallas, Texas, Houston, Texas and Beltsville, Maryland.

-The Company's operations comprise two reportable segments for financial reporting purposes: LED replacement lamps and fixtures and LED signage and lighting strips.
-The LED replacement lamps and fixtures reportable segment includes the Seesmart business, including the Array business, as well as the Relume, LIT and Tri-State businesses.
-The LED signage and lighting strips reportable segment is comprised of the Lumificient business.
-Effective January 1, 2014 the Media business of Relume, included in the LED replacement lamps and fixtures segment since the acquisition of Relume, was transferred to Lumificient and is now included in the LED signage and lighting strips segment.
+The Company's operations comprise two reportable segments for financial reporting purposes: Lighting Fixtures and Lamps and the Lighting Signage and Media.
+The Lighting Fixtures and Lamps reportable segment includes the Seesmart business, the Relume business, the LIT business, the Tri-State business and the Value Lighting business.
+The Lighting Signage and Media reportable segment is comprised of the Lumificient business.
+Effective January 1, 2014 the Media business of Relume, included in the Lighting Fixtures and Lamps segment since the acquisition of Relume, was transferred to Lumificient and is now included in the Lighting Signage and Media reportable segment.

-Liquidity-At March 31, 2014, the Company has cash on hand of approximately \$1.0 million.
-For the three months ended March 31, 2014 and 2013, the Company reported negative cash flows from operations of \$3.9 million and \$5.0 million respectively.
-Cash used for operations for the quarter ended March 31, 2014 and 2013 included \$0.1 million and \$0.8 million paid for acquisition related costs and severance and related costs, respectively.
-For the year ended December 31, 2013, the Company used cash for operations of approximately \$8.1 million, which included approximately \$3.5 million cash paid for acquisition related costs and severance and transition costs.
+Liquidity-At June 30, 2014, the Company had cash on hand of approximately \$1.7 million and current assets of \$34.1 million.
+For the six months ended June 30 2014 and 2013, the Company reported negative cash flows from operations of approximately \$7.9 million and approximately \$5.2 million respectively.
+Cash used for operations for the six months ended June 30, 2014 and 2013 included \$0.7 million and \$2.6 million paid for acquisition related costs and severance and related costs, respectively.
+For the year ended December 31, 2013, the Company used cash for operations of approximately \$8.1 million, which included approximately \$3.6 million cash paid for acquisition related costs and severance and related costs and severance approximately \$3.5 million, excluding cash and cash equivalents of \$1.7 million compared to negative working capital of approximately \$3.5 million, excluding cash and cash equivalents of \$1.8 million at December 31, 2013.
+The improvement in working capital reflects the impact of the acquisition of Value Lighting and the impact of the financing transactions described below.
+At June 2014 the Company had long term debt of \$5.7 million and short term debt of \$1.1 million (included in other current liabilities.)